lightbend/reactive-streams-utils/README.md

 ## Next steps

+The following work needs to be done:

+* Decide on a set of stages/operators/generators specifec to Reactive Streams that are needed, beyond what the JDK8 Streams API has provided.
+For example, asynchronous generator functions based on CompletionStage might be useful, and perhaps a stream split function, maybe a cancelled/ignore subscribers, perhaps batching operators as well.
-The next steps are to implement a full set of publishers and subscribers.
-We can then think about a zero dependency reference implementation.
+* Implement a zero dependency reference implementation.